Space News

 posted 02-21-2018 04:59 AM Click Here to See the Profile for Philip Click Here to Email Philip Edit/Delete Message Reply w/Quote

-Indeed the Breitling Cosmonaut worn by Scott Carpenter aboard MA-7 in May 1962 was the first real wristwatch worn by an American astronaut as John Glenn wore a TAG Heuer "stopwatch" strapped to his right arm on MA-6 in February 1962.
+Indeed the Breitling Cosmonaut worn by Scott Carpenter aboard MA-7 in May 1962 was the first real wristwatch worn by an American astronaut as John Glenn wore a large Heuer "stopwatch" strapped to his right arm on MA-6 in February 1962.

 Another interesting thought is the fact that the X-15 pilots wore the (Bulova) Accutron Astronaut wristwatch on several hypersonic research flights and I'm currently going through lots of time-period photos to find out if the Accutron TuningFork wristwatch was worn on missions above 80 Km (USAF astronaut wings) and aboard the two above 105 kilometer flown by Joseph Walker.